 They work collaboratively to provide an innovative, inspirational and professional service.
 They are committed to enhancing public enjoyment, understanding and care of the outdoors; are focused on maintaining the quality and relevance of their work; and recognised, valued and supported by their employers, other related professions and the public.

-Twelve Ranger Services cover the National Park employed by a variety of organisations including local authorities, private estates, charitable trusts.
+Thirteen Ranger Services cover the National Park employed by a variety of organisations including local authorities, private estates, charitable trusts.
 The work of Rangers is paid for by their employer supported by grant aid and direct contributions from the public through donations, event charges, sale of guides and car park charges.

-You can find out more about the Ranger Services across the Park here.
+For more about the Ranger Services across the Park here.